 Dr. Huynh has experience with implant materials such as silicone and ePTFE as well as using patient’s own tissue for augmentation and structural grafts.
 Natural cartilage graft can be harvested from the patient’s nasal septum (structure dividing the left and right nares), back of the ears, or rib depending on the amount of cartilage needed.
 Each patient’s nose is unique and Dr. Huynh will discuss these options with you to determine which is best for your case.

-Why choose Dr. Carson Huynh for your rhinoplasty?
+Why choose Dr. Carson Huynh for your rhinoplasty Atlanta?

 - Experienced.
 He has treated hundreds of patients from a various diverse ethnicity.
 He has performed many primary rhinoplasty as well as complex revision rhinoplasty.

 - Specialized.
-As a rhinoplasty surgeon and a facial contouring surgeon specialist, he has a unique skillset and eye for facial aesthetics to enhance the beauty that is uniquely you.
+As a rhinoplasty surgeon and a facial contouring surgeon specialist, he has a unique skillset and eye for facial aesthetics to enhance your natural beauty.

 Before surgery, Dr. Huynh will use digital photo and computer imaging software to communicate the desired look for your nose.
 Most often, rhinoplasty is performed under IV sedation or general anesthesia for better breathing regulation.
 In most cases involving a reduction in shape or size of the nose, angle, or removal of a hump, the skin of the nose is separated from the underlying skeleton of bone and cartilage.
 The bone and cartilage are then reshaped, and the skin re-draped over the surface.
 Patients typically recover from rhinoplasty in one to three weeks.